 Prioritise your brand and make calculated choices in sales and targets – and ensure they tick every single box before coming to a conclusion.

-Though making a purchase is almost instantaneous, when buying, you have to play the long game – and patience is a key element.
+Though making a purchase is almost instantaneous, when buying, you have to play the long game – and patience is a key element in being a good buyer.
 We’ve already established that the decision making process can be tough, so why rush into a decision?
 Relationships take time to build, and selecting suppliers can take no end of meetings and calls.

 Research comes into play in every department – take the time to look into a product’s target market and competitions to see how it stacks up.
 Even going as far as looking into customer reviews on various channels, and which countries it’s available in.